xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part1.md

   path: banner.png
 ---

-Getting started with GitHub Actions is easy with the GitHub-hosted runners.
-But once the testing phase done, most organizations want to use their own machines to run the workflows for customization, governance, security and/or cost reasons.
+Getting started with GitHub Actions is easy with the GitHub-hosted runners: you write your workflow and run it instantly on GitHub's infrastructure.
+But many organizations want to use their own machines to run the workflows for customization, governance, security and/or cost reasons.
 What if your could use a managed service like Azure Container Apps instead of virtual machines for that ?
 In this post I will show you how to do that with Bicep and GitHub Actions.
 This is a two-part series, the second part focuses on the scaling aspect of Container Apps.